ngocjohn/vehicle-info-card/README.md

 <p style="text-align: justify;">This custom card displays essential information about your Mercedes vehicle.
 It retrieves data using the Custom Component for Mercedes cars by <a href="https://github.com/ReneNulschDE">ReneNulschDE</a> available at <a href="https://github.com/ReneNulschDE/mbapi2020">mbapi2020</a>.
 The card features four primary buttons: Trip Data, Vehicle Status, Eco Display, and Tire Pressure.
 These buttons can be easily replaced with any Lovelace card within Home Assistant, allowing for flexible and customizable vehicle data display.</p>

+### Features of the Card

+- **Comprehensive Vehicle Information**: Provides essential information about the car all in one place.
+- **Vehicle Position Display**: Shows the current location of the vehicle on a map, with the option to track routes.
+- **Visual Slideshow**: Features a visual slideshow of the vehicle.
+- **Centralized Remote Control**: Offers available remote control functions and settings, all accessible from a single card.
+- **Individual Sub-Card Customization**: Allows customization for each individual sub-card to suit specific needs and preferences.

 <div align="center">
   <a href="#"> <img src="https://raw.githubusercontent.com/ngocjohn/vehicle-info-card/main/assets/default-card.gif"></a>
 </div>